davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Saw a banker on Facebook through a window.

+## 2011

+Dec 28: SWAT team and suicide on Henry Clay near mom's.

 ## 2012

 "Do you abjure smoking?"

 ## 2015

-Was in a surf band that broke up before we played a show.
+Was in a surf band called "Donner Party of Four" that broke up before we played a show.

 Saw Legendary Shack Shakers.